 The answer to this question varies from case to case, and the best way to know if you still have a legal claim is to talk to an experienced attorney who can analyze the situation.
 Our team of personal injury lawyers at Stewart J. Guss, Injury Accident Lawyers, regularly meet with accident victims who are unsure of their rights—and we will evaluate your situation for FREE.
-We’ve handled personal injury claims for decades, so please call us right now at 1-800-898-4877 or to discuss a possible case.
+We’ve handled personal injury claims for decades, so please call us right now at 1-800-898-4877 or contact us by clicking HERE to discuss a possible case.

 Time Limits for Personal Injury Cases

 Many people may think—or try to convince themselves—that they have PLENTY of time to file a lawsuit.
 That hiring an attorney will be too much too quick, and they need to take some time to rest after a bad accident.

 While you should always focus on your recovery, you can have a lawyer simultaneously handling your legal matter, so calling a lawyer ultimately will not add to your stress—it will DECREASE it!